A Nightmare on Elm Street (2010 film): Casting

-Robert Englund didn't reprise the role of Freddy Krueger for the remake despite having performed the role for the eight previous films.
+Robert Englund did not reprise the role of Freddy Krueger for the remake despite having performed the role for the eight previous films.
 Jackie Earle Haley was cast to take over Englund's most well-known role in April 2009.
 Initially, the studio wanted to cast an unknown for the role of Freddy Krueger, but it was Haley's performance in Little Children (2006) that impressed Emmerich enough to cast the actor against the original intentions.
 Emmerich explained: "Freddy is this incredible stew of malevolence and anger, but he also has a hint of vulnerability, and Jackie really has all of that and more.
 He just seemed completely right for the part."
 Bayer stated that he and producers Form and Fuller managed to acquire the screen test Haley gave as Rorschach for Watchmen; after viewing it, Bayer said it "blew [his] mind", and that he knew Haley would be able to go deep and create a believable character who was a psychopath "with a burned face and a claw."

 Haley said the first time he heard his name mentioned in conjunction with the character was from people on the Internet who suggested he be cast.
 Later he learned that his agents were already in talks with Brad Fuller.
 Haley also said that he was apprehensive about taking on the role of a character with such a dark past—that of a child murderer—for about a "minute and a half".
 Knowing the Freddy Krueger in the remake would be even darker, Haley came quickly to the realization that he was doing a horror film and this was just a fictional character.
 Haley said that once he embraced the idea of Freddy as a "mythical boogeyman", it became "very freeing" for him as an actor.

 “Jackie is not big, and I think that Jackie's size is gonna really work ... one of the metaphors ...
 I've used for Freddy is a little rabid dog that just bites your ankle and holds on ... and I think Jackie brings that, with his own physicality, to the role, without ever having to work it a little bit.”

 — — Robert Englund on Jackie Earle Haley as Freddy Krueger.